-While most modern Integrated Circuits (ICs) are reasonably protected from static electricity, today’s centrally-heated houses, & man-made fibres used in carpets (and underwear!) can cause significant static charge to build up as you move around.
+While most modern Integrated Circuits (ICs) are reasonably protected from static electricity, today’s centrally-heated/air conditioned houses, & synthetic fibers used in carpets (and underwear!) can cause significant static charge to build up as you move around.
 Before opening any kit, wear an earth strap or touch a nearby radiator or other earthed metal, and then stay seated while you open and assemble the kit.
-Leave all the (ICs) in their protective packaging until ready to insert into their sockets.
+Leave all the ICs in their protective packaging until ready to insert into their sockets.

 A CBUS term for a message that indicates some outside action has taken place such as the press of a button, change in state of a switch, a train has entered or left a particular section of track, a point actuator has completed its commanded move or any number of other things.
 These messages consist of three or four parts.
 First, the OPCODE a single byte which defines the meaning and length of the message.
 Second & third constitute the 'Event' two bytes designating the source module ID and two bytes designating the 'device' within that module that has caused the event.
 Fourth (optional) from 1 to 3 additional data bytes used to convey other information.